fortunes-technology/tca-Alfred/README.md

 ## Todo
 *1. Log in fix
-2. Added display name
+*2. Added display name
-3. Help view smaller with the login as
+*3. Help view smaller with the login as
-4. Double click into the help view
+*4. Double click into the help view
 *5. Double click for agragation
-6. Get rid of icons
+*6. Get rid of icons
-7. Make config column size dynamic
+~7.
+Make config column size dynamic
 	* Check for the width of the largest item then add a couple charcters and make all of the collumns uniform *8.
-Get rid of header and footer and copy the footer off the qb site
-9. Add viewer panel
+Get rid of header and footer and copy the footer off the qb site *9.
+Add viewer panel
-10. Add option for admin user
+*10. Add option for admin user
 *11. Export to csv
-12. Collapse all
+*12. Collapse all
 13. R plugin
+14. Empty space table adjustment